rednexx46/esp32-orchestrator/README.md

 * Subscribes to `mesh/data/#` MQTT topics
 * Extracts device ID and payload
 * Saves data to MongoDB with timestamp
+* Optionally encrypts payload using a separate Cipher API
 * Fully configurable via environment variables
 * Lightweight and production-ready